Welcome to the website of The Zibby Garnett Travel Fellowship

 Since ZGTF was set up in 2000, it has awarded over £150,000 to 139 students, making it possible for them to travel to 40 countries, worldwide.
 To see details click on Scholars.

-Grant applications are considered once every year, the deadline for 2016 is 12 noon on Friday 18th March 2016.
+Grant applications are considered once every year, the deadline for 2016 was on Friday 18th March 2016.
 The 2017 deadline will be mid March.
 To learn more about grants, click on Grants.

 ZGTF is financed by donations, and receives no government support.
 To learn more about its finances click on Donate.